D3lph1/Boollet/README.md

 ### Value binding

-In the example above there are only static variable value which could not be changed dynamically without expression reconstructing.
+In the example above there are only static variable values which could not be changed dynamically without expression reconstructing.

 To change value of variable at runtime you should use `Variable::set()` method.
 For convenient batch value setup there is `ValueBinder` class: